Nadine-Schmitt/bachelorThesis-nadischm/README.md

 The resulting [new datasets](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/data) are available and can be downloaded.

-To translate a single entity from the English KORE dataset the [MediaWkiki Action API](https://www.mediawiki.org/wiki/API:Search) is used.
+To translate a single entity from the English KORE dataset the [MediaWiki Action API](https://www.mediawiki.org/wiki/API:Search) is used.
 For each English entity in the KORE dataset (which has an English Wikipedia page), the corresponding Wikipedia page in the target language has to be searched and then taken as translated entity.
 In the following code snippet the English entity _Google_ is translated into the German entity _Google+_:

 ![TranslationKore](https://user-images.githubusercontent.com/48829194/62262835-6e0ce900-b41a-11e9-8408-448e33bc640b.PNG)